Originally published on Impolitikal.

 For the past year, efforts on each island’s chapter of 350 Pacific have been focused on working with elders to build the canoes.
 It’s been a mutually beneficial process for many communities and has breathed a new, modern purpose into the oldest of island traditions: sailing across oceans is this time not about discovering new lands, but fighting for the ability to stay on existing ones.
 For logistical reasons, only five canoes have been shipped to Australia for the protest.
 In PNG, Kassman’s 350 team chose a tree and a region that was as representative as possible of the hundreds of cultures within the country.
 However, this meant that getting the canoe from its remote inland location to a port in time to be shipped to Australia was an unrealistic task.

-Although they’re part of the global organisation, it’s also an expensive effort project for 350 Pacific – a charity with just three dedicated staff – to pull off.
+Although they’re part of the global organisation, it’s also an expensive effort for 350 Pacific – a charity with just three dedicated staff – to pull off.
 Roughly $125,000 has been raised to train the warriors, ship the canoes and fly around 30 people from 12 countries to Australia, and to host them for several days.
 But to shift the climate change frontlines to the coast of Australia, it’s worth every hard-earned penny.
 As well as the day of action the young advocates like Kassman have already been connecting with Pacific diaspora.
 They have visited coal mining towns and indigenous communities and will continue to seek to extend their support base within the Australian general public, as well as lobbying government officials and the coal industry.
 After Friday some of the warriors will spend more time speaking at events around the country, sharing the thinking behind their Pacific brand of activism.

 And they’ll be reminding all people they meet that the fight is not about their rights to become future refugees under international law, or their rights to move around the region – or in Maiava’s case to resettle in New Zealand.
 It’s about their right to stay and live in the islands.
 And to prosper without having the environment destroyed by greenhouse gases and a global warming epidemic that the Pacific has barely contributed to.
 It’s about solidarity and it’s about resistance, it’s showing that change relies not just on talk but on action, peaceful action.
 And the trip certainly isn’t about sympathy.
 As Maiava is the first to point out – aside from the environmental challenges – his island life is good.
 “Your dreams of going to exotic places in paradise are our reality,” he says.
 But it’s a reality that is delicate and hangs in the balance of global geopolitics and economic pressure.
 With a global climate change summit approaching in Lima and the renegotiation of the Kyoto Protocol looming in 2015, that reality is attached to visibility.
 When it comes down to it, the protest is ultimately about a power shift.

 It’s one thing to use a blockade to make the coal industry stop and pay attention, and it’s another to have its executives actually take the time to listen.
 Regardless of whether the Australian coal mining industry or Tony Abbott’s administration’s pay attention to the Climate Change Warriors though, tomorrow’s day of action is important.
 It will create waves among the international community.
 It is a significant milestone in the global war against climate change because no longer are the voices of young Pacific Islanders a distant battle cry.
 While islands like Tokelau may be far removed from the dealings of coal industry executives, they are still at the epicentre of the war against climate change.
-And using handcrafted canoes to stop multinational countries from exporting fuel is symbolic.
+And using handcrafted canoes to stop multinational companies from exporting fuel is symbolic.
 “It shows them that from a tiny atoll, we’re bringing the life of the people,” says Maiava.